-- a) The travel documents of such passenger is not in order; - b) for any reason, such passenger embarkation from, transit through, or entry into any country from, through, or to which such passenger desires transportation would be unlawful; - c) Passenger fails to comply with the requirements of RULE 65 ADMINISTRATIVE FORMALITIES; or - d) Such passenger fails or refuses to comply with the rules and regulations of the Carrier, including check-in or boarding time-limits.
+- a) The travel documents of such passenger is not in order; - b) For any reason, such passenger embarkation from, transit through, or entry into any country from, through, or to which such passenger desires transportation would be unlawful; - c) Passenger fails to comply with the requirements of RULE 65 ADMINISTRATIVE FORMALITIES PASSPORTS, VISAS AND TOURIST CARDS. - d) Such passenger fails or refuses to comply with this rules and regulations of the carrier, including check-in or boarding time-limits.

-(6) Passenger's condition
+(6) Passenger's Condition

-Subject to exception mentioned below, the Carrier shall refuse to transport a passenger under the following circumstances:
+Subject to exception mentioned below, carrier shall refuse to transport a passenger under the following circumstances:

-- a) When the passenger's mental or physical condition is such as to render him/her incapable of caring for himself/herself without assistance or medical treatment enroute unless: - i.
-He/she is accompanied by a ticketed attendant who will be responsible for caring for him enroute, and - ii.
-With the care of such attendant he/she will not require unreasonable attention of assistance from Carrier personnel. - iii.
-He/she complies with requirements of RULE 40 PASSENGERS WITH A DISABILITY, where applicable.
+- a) when the passenger's mental or physical condition is such as to render him/her incapable of caring for himself/herself without assistance or medical treatment en route unless: - i.
+He/she is accompanied by a ticketed attendant who will be responsible for caring for him en route, and - ii.
+With the care of such attendant he/she will not require unreasonable attention of assistance from carrier personnel. - iii.
+He/she complies with requirements of RULE 40 PASSENGERS WITH DISABILITY, where applicable.

-Note: (for transportation to/from Canada) Carrier will accept the determination of a person with disability as to self-reliance (see RULE 40 - PASSENGERS WITH A DISABILITY).
+Note: (For transportation to/from Canada) carrier will accept the determination of a person with disability as to self-reliance (see RULE 40 - PASSENGERS WITH DISABILITY).

-- b) When the passenger has an obvious contagious disease; or - c) When the passenger has an offensive odour (for example, such as from a draining wound). - d) When the Carrier determines, in good faith and using its reasonable discretion, that passenger's medical or physical condition involves an unusual hazard or risk to themselves or to other persons (including, in the case of expectant mothers, unborn children) or property.
-The Carrier can require the passenger to provide a medical certificate that then must be accepted and cleared by the Carrier's medical officer as a condition of the passenger's acceptance for subsequent travel.
+- b) When the passenger has obvious contagious disease; - c) When the passenger has an offensive odor (for example, such as from a draining wound).

-- e) a passenger fails to obtain medical clearance in accordance with this tariff, including with this rule, RULE 40 PASSENGERS WITH A DISABILITY or RULE 45 OXYGEN SERVICE AND PERSONAL OXYGEN CONCENTRATORS - f) When a passenger fails to comply with health and safety related requirements as may be reasonably imposed by the carrier or a government. - B. Passenger's conduct refusal to transport prohibited conduct & sanctions - (1) Prohibited conduct
+- d) When the carrier determines, in good faith and using its reasonable discretion, that a passenger's medical or physical condition involves an unusual hazard or risk to themselves or to other persons (including, in the case of expectant mothers, unborn children) or property, the carrier can require the passenger to provide a medical certificate that then must be accepted and cleared by the carrier's medical officer as a condition of the passenger's acceptance for subsequent travel. - e) When a passenger fails to obtain medical clearance in accordance with this tariff, including with this rule, RULE 40 PASSENGERS WITH DISABILITY or RULE 45 OXYGEN SERVICE AND PERSONAL OXYGEN CONCENTRATORS.